Algebraic groups as automorphism groups of algebras: Introduction

 \section{Introduction}

 Let $k$ be a field.
-We use the following conventions: an \textit{algebra } $A$\textit{ over }$k$ is a $k$-vector space $V$ equipped with a $k$-linear map $t\colon V\otimes_{k}V\rightarrow V$ (no conditions);\footnote{This is Bourbaki's definition.} a \textit{commutative }$k$\textit{-algebra} is a commutative associative $k$-algebra with an identity element; an \textit{algebraic group over }$k$\ is an affine group scheme of finite type over $k$.
+We use the following conventions: an \textit{algebra } $A$\textit{ over }$k$ is a $k$-vector space $V$ equipped with a $k$-linear map $t\colon V\otimes_{k}V\rightarrow V$ (no conditions);\footnote{This is Bourbaki's definition.
+Note that we do not require an algebra to have a two-sided identity.} a \textit{commutative }$k$\textit{-algebra} is a commutative associative $k$-algebra with an identity element; an \textit{algebraic group over }$k$\ is an affine group scheme of finite type over $k$.
 When $V$ is a vector space over $k$ and $R$ is a commutative $k$-algebra, $V_{R}$ denotes the $R$-module $R\otimes_{k}V$.

 Let $A=(V,t)$ be a finite-dimensional algebra over $k$.
 The functor $R\rightsquigarrow\Aut_{R}(A_{R})$ of commutative $k$-algebras is represented by an algebraic subgroup of $\GL_{V}$, which we denote by $\underline{\Aut} (A)$.
 In general, $\underline{\Aut}(A)$ need not be smooth.